 - Arrange the salmon fillets on the baking dish, skin side down.
 Brush the tops with the olive oil, and sprinkle with the salt, pepper, thyme and garlic.

-- Bake for 10 minutes, or until opaque and cooked through and internal temperature reaches 135 degrees F.
+- Bake for 10 minutes (20 minutes if baking frozen fillets), or until opaque and cooked through and internal temperature reaches 135 degrees F.